A

 E

-Edge: A betting advantage usually gained by having superior knowledge or being in a mathematically advantageous position to whoever you are betting against.
+A betting advantage usually gained by having superior knowledge or being in a mathematically advantageous position to whoever you are betting against.

 Similar to “the best of it” and “value”.
 Opposite of “sucker bet” and “the worst of it”.

-Even money: A bet in which the profit you make if you win the bet is equal to the loss you make if you lose the bet.
-Decimal odds of 2.00.
-Fractional odds of 1/1.
-American odds of +100.
+A bet in which the profit you make if you win is equal to the loss you make if you lose the bet.

-Exposure: The maximum amount of money at risk, i.e. how much you stand to lose if all your bets lose.
+The maximum amount of money at risk, i.e. how much you stand to lose if all your bets lose.

 F

-In the case of “back the field” to back all possible outcomes except the favourite.
+In the case of “back the field” to back all possible outcomes except the favorite.
 For example “Tiger or the field” means you can bet on Tiger Woods to win the tournament or you can bet on the field made up of every player other than Tiger.

-Firm: When the odds on a betting selection get lower over time.
+When the odds on a betting selection get lower over time.
 Similar to “backed in”, “come in” and “shorten”.
-Opposite of “drift”, “go out” or “lengthen”.

-Flat line/Flat total: Point spread or total betting where no half point (.5) is included in the number.
+Point spread or total betting where no half point (.5) is included in the number.
 For example, over/under 2 goals is a flat total, over/under 2.5 goals is not.

-Similar to 50:50, pick’em” and “toss up”.
+Similar to 50:50, pick’em” and “toss-up”.

-Form: A team’s recent past performances that should be considered for betting on their next game.
+A team’s recent past performances that should be considered for betting on their next game.

-Fractional odds: Odds expressed as 2 numbers with a / in between them.
+Odds expressed as 2 numbers with a / in between them.
 The first number is the amount you stand to win if you stake the second number.
 The second number is the amount you need to stake to win the first number.
 Fractional odds have been superseded by decimal odds.

 G